Try it now: Open the — run real Git commands in your browser with live commit graphs. No install required.

-Learn by doing: Before diving in, spend 30 minutes with Learn Git Branching — an interactive, visual tutorial that runs in your browser.
+Learn by doing: Spend 30 minutes with Learn Git Branching — a visual tutorial for branching puzzles.
 The muscle memory will save you hours later.

 Quick reference: Need a command fast?
-Hit ⌘K to search, or open the Git Cheat Sheet from the header for a complete command reference.
+Hit ⌘K / Ctrl+K to search, or open the Git Cheat Sheet from the header for a complete command reference.

 What Is Git?